froukje/datamapu/content/posts/2023/20231123_linear_regression_example.md

 +++
 ## Introduction

-In a previous article we introduced [Linear Regression]({{< ref "20231113_linear_regression" >}} "Linear Regression") in detail and more generally, showed how to find the best model and discussed its chances and limitations.
-In this post we are looking at a concrete example.
+In a previous article, we introduced [Linear Regression]({{< ref "20231113_linear_regression" >}} "Linear Regression") in detail and more generally, showed how to find the best model and discussed its chances and limitations.
+In this post, we are looking at a concrete example.
 We are going to calculate the *slope* and the *intercept* from a Simple Linear Regression analytically, looking at the example data provided in the next plot.

 ![regression example](/images/20231001_regression_metrics/regression_example.jpg)
 *Illustration of a simple linear regression between the body mass and the maximal running speed of an animal.*